ANESTHESIOLOGY Daily News

 Bree Dulaney, MD/MPH Candidate, and Sarah Edwards, MD, PGY-1

 Medical students are getting an early look at challenges and solutions for diversity, equity, and inclusion (DEI) in anesthesiology.
-During this morning’s session, “The Faces of Anesthesiology,” an expert panel will underscore the contributions of underrepresented minorities and emphasize the need for a more diverse workforce in health care.
+During 2023’s session, “The Faces of Anesthesiology,” an expert panel underscored the contributions of underrepresented minorities and emphasize the need for a more diverse workforce in health care.

 A diverse and inclusive workplace is beneficial to patients and professionals alike, she said, including in reducing health care disparities, reducing communication barriers, improving engagement in studies affecting minority cohorts, increased desire to care for the medically underserved, and cultural competency/passion to address community-based concerns.